-Group A Group B Group C GEOL 201, 210; GEOL& 101 MATH 220, 274; MATH& 254
+Group A Group B Group C GEOL 201, 210; GEOL & 101 MATH 220, 274; MATH& 254

-V. Electives (10-15 credits)
+ELECTIVES 10-15 credits

-Additional college-level credits as needed to satisfy the 90 quarter-credits required for this degree.
-These remaining credits may include prerequisites for major courses (e.g., pre-calculus), additional major coursework, or specific general education or other four-year institution requirements, as approved by a counselor or academic adviser.
-PE activity courses are limited to a maximum of three credits for the entire degree.
+- 10-15 additional college-level credits - May include prerequisites for major courses (e.g. pre-calculus), additional major coursework, or specific general education or other university requirements as approved by a counselor or academic advisor. - PE activity courses are limited to a maximum of 3 credits for the entire degree.